xxxw567/xxxw567.github.io/_pages/about.md

  * Deviant peer network
  * Longitudinal peer networks

-## Traumaic events:
+## Communication:
  * Cause and risk factors of Post-traumatic growth & Post-traumatic stress
+ * Behaviors of audiences and webcasts in online platform